dgroomes/macos-playground/README.md

     * DONE (manually) Package the program into `/Applications/` (.plist etc).
 Is there an easy way to do this?
 I'm also interested in just hand writing the config file and moving the executable there by hand too.
     * DONE Write the instructions for packaging into `/Applications/`
+* [ ] IN PROGRESS Investigate "extended attributes" (xattrs) on macOS.
+What are they?
+How do I view them?
+Who sets them?
+I only know about xattrs because of the quarantine feature but are there other useful ones?
+    * I implemented it for a file but I want to do it for a directory, recursively on its files.